 5. Work in progress days

 When dealing with a service-based organisation, work in progress days refer to the period between when wages and materials are paid for and when the job is finished and invoiced.
 For product-based organisations, inventory days refer to the average number of days that a product is on hand before it is sold.
-The easiest way to improve cash flow here is to streamline the job management process by optimising workflow on a job to reduce the number of days that a job remains in progress, which benefits cash flow and improves customer satisfaction.
+The easiest way to improve cash flow here is to boost workplace productivity via streamlined task management.
+Reducing the time it takes to complete jobs, which benefits cash flow and improves customer satisfaction.